julieprunaret/julieprunaret/README.md

 ### Hello there !👋

-I'm looking for a job :)
+I'm looking for a job as a front-end developer :)

 ## My Skill Set
 <table><tr><td valign="top" width="33%">